asarkar/rockthejvm-cats-effect/README.md

 ./.github/run.sh
 ```

-To run all tests from a package:
+To run all tests from a module:
 ```
-./.github/run.sh <package prefix>
+./.github/run.sh <module>
 ```